pennycake/snake-snake-snake/README.md

 # Snake Snake Snake 🐍

 Classic Snake but with a twist - eat fruit to spawn new snakes!
-All snakes move together, longest ones turn light green.
+All snakes move together, but move at different speeds based on their length.
 Don't hit yourself or other snakes or it's game over.

+How many snakes can you keep on the screen at once?

 ## 🎮 Controls